Tornado

 thinking time during an actual emergency situation.

-Check with your work and your children's schools and day care centers
+- Check with your work and your children's schools

 places.
 It is important to know where they are and how to get there in